-- Use your official Purdue email.

-- Include "HIST 10400-" in the subject line according to the section in which you are.
-You can find your section number on Brightspace or on your course catalog:

-- CRN 57223 = HIST 10400-Y02

-- CRN 69204 = HIST 10400-008

-- CRN 69205 = HIST 10400-009

-- CRN 69206 = HIST 10400-010

-- Please address us as "Dr. Bouquet" or "Cathy" for your TA.

-- Introduce yourself.

-- your name (which you can set on MyPurdue)

-- your class (see above about the subject line)

-- your pronouns (mine are she/her/hers)

-- I reliably read my emails between 8 a.m. to 2 p.m. daily and will respond within 1 business day.
+- Use your official Purdue email - Include "HIST 10400" in the subject line - Please address us as "Dr. Bouquet" or "Shriya Dasgupta" for your TA. - Introduce yourself - your preferred name (which you can set on MyPurdue) - your class (see above about the subject line) - your pronouns (mine are she/her/hers) - I reliably read my emails between 8 a.m. to 2 p.m. daily and will respond within 1 business day